-- Argumenta is an open access web journal: people using the website may view, reproduce or store copies of articles, provided that the articles are used only for their personal, non-commercial use.
-Different uses must be allowed by the editor.
+- Argumenta is an open access web journal: people using the website may not only view, reproduce or store copies of articles, but they are also free to distribute articles as guaranteed by the following license: Creative Commons by-nc-nd.

 - Any uses and/or copies of this Journal in whole or in part must include the customary bibliographic citation, including author attribution, date, article title, journal title, and URL, and must include a copy of this copyright notice.